hapax/hapax.github.io/assets/simple-physics.md

 *The Inbetweeners.* Box counting seems like a rather elaborate way to reproduce things we already know.
-And it doesn't seem likely to yield any surprises: we will just get $d = 0$ for points, $d = 1$ for curves, $d = 2$ for areas and $d = 3$ for volumes.
+And it doesn't seem likely to yield any surprises: we will get $d = 0$ for points, $d = 1$ for curves, $d = 2$ for areas and $d = 3$ for volumes.

 ### 4.3.
 Power laws <a id="sec-4-3" name="sec-4-3"></a>